habby-bit/EmployeeTracker/README.md

 ## Description

 This is a command-line application that can be used to add and view various departments, roles and employees.
-It's also possible to update an employees role, say if they were to get a promotion.
+It's also possible to update an employee role, say if they were to get a promotion.

 ## Table of Contents